How To Remove Calcium Flakes From Hot Tub

 What is calcium buildup in the hot tub?

 Calcium builds up in your hot tub’s water and eventually forms into large flakes.
 These flakes can result in a cloudy, scummy appearance that can put you off from wanting to use your hot tub again.
-This buildup commonly occurs due to using harsh chemicals to treat the water, but it can also result from using softened water, which contains calcium.
+This buildup commonly occurs due to harsh chemicals being used to treat the water, but it can also result from using softened water, which contains calcium.

 Maintaining your hot tub is essential for keeping it clean and enjoyable.
 If you’ve noticed that the water in your hot tub has become cloudy or scummy, don’t worry!
 You may have a calcium buildup on your hands.
 Here’s how to remove calcium flakes from a hot tub.